 1. We Want to Learn

-I’m sure that all of us have, at some time or other, decided to dive deep into a topic we knew nothing about and we scoured the web for information for our own benefit.
+I’m sure that all of us have, at one time or other, decided to dive deep into a topic we knew nothing about, and we scoured the web for information for our own benefit.

 2. We Want to Buy

 With the lockdowns due to COVID-19, ecommerce became the most important way that we could make purchases.

 For the first time ever, I started to order groceries online and have them delivered.

 I’ve always done a lot of online shopping, but I started to think about things that I’d normally buy in person and figure out if and how I could get them online.

 Some people turn to spending money as a comfort when they’re stressed.
 Sometimes they need to send a last-minute gift to a friend for a birthday.

 We may be asked to make a charitable donation instead of sending flowers for a funeral.
 It’s possible to buy almost anything online these days.